totalspectrum/spin2cpp/doc/spin.md

 ### @ and @@ Operator address truncation

 The Spin1 `@` and `@@` operators always truncate their result to 16 bits; flexspin does not do this.
 This won't matter in typical use (on the P1 addresses always fit in 16 bits anyway) but may be noticeable for some exotic uses.
+On the P2 addresses are 20 bits, so this doesn't apply.

 ### CHIPVER

-The Spin1 CHIPVER command always evaluates as 1, regardless of the actual chip version stored at $FFFF.
+The Spin1 CHIPVER command always evaluates as 1 on P1, and 2 on P2, regardless of the actual chip version stored at $FFFF.

 ## Symbol Differences